Tim Kask: In the games industry

-In 1975, a year after the original rules to Dungeons & Dragons were published by Tactical Studies Rules (soon to become TSR, Inc.), Gygax hired Kask as an editor, the first full-time employee of the new company.
+In 1975, a year after the original rules to Dungeons & Dragons were published by Tactical Studies Rules (soon to become TSR Hobbies and then TSR, Inc.), Gygax hired Kask as an editor, the first full-time employee of the new company.
 Kask's first assignment was editing, developing, and contributing to the Blackmoor rules supplement.
 Kask became editor of The Strategic Review, starting with Issue #5.
 Kask authorized Jennell Jaquays through a casual license to publish The Dungeoneer as a fanzine to publish adventures for gamemasters to use.
 In 1976 Kask edited the final three supplementary rules booklets for the original D&D rules: Eldritch Wizardry, Gods, Demi-gods & Heroes, and Swords & Spells.
 Kask's focus within TSR then changed, as he oversaw the formation of TSR Periodicals.
 He split The Strategic Review into two new periodicals: The Dragon, devoted to D&D; and Little Wars, devoted to historical board gaming and miniatures play.
 Kask was the editor of the first 33 issues of The Dragon (soon renamed Dragon Magazine).
 Kask developed and edited TSR's historical board game, William the Conqueror, 1066, and was responsible for starting the Days of the Dragon line of calendars.
 During the development of Advanced Dungeons & Dragons and Basic Dungeons & Dragons in the late 1970s, Kask helped Gygax delineate the differences between the two game systems.

 Kask was responsible for hiring a number of people at TSR who subsequently went on to become influential creators in the role-playing game industry, including Kim Mohan.

-Kask resigned from TSR in 1980, and later revealed that he had disagreed with the creation of Advanced Dungeons & Dragons.
+He resigned from TSR in 1980, and later revealed that he had disagreed with the creation of Advanced Dungeons & Dragons.
 He had originally written in the foreword to Eldritch Wizardry that "D&D was meant to be a free-wheeling game, only loosely bound by the parameters of the rules."
 Later he wrote, "It all starting going bad with the publishing of AD&D, The Player’s Handbook.
 Here come the rules lawyers, the nitpickers and the homegrown experts.
 The fun started to leech away within months.
 Now there were dicta, dogma and regulations; gone were the days of guidelines."

 Kask stayed in the games industry for a few years, re-developing Naval War for Avalon Hill in late 1981.
 He also started up Manzakk Publishing in order to become the publisher and editor of a new games magazine, Adventure Gaming.
 Kask was able to sell advertising space, and on paper he should have made money.
 But due to the ongoing recession of the early 1980s, many of his advertisers were in financial trouble, and he had difficulty collecting any of his ad revenue.
 Kask was forced to cease publication after only 13 issues, admitting that "I lost my shirt" in what he called "a crushing defeat."